 Young Professionals permit holders

 To apply for a Young Professionals work permit, the applicant must have a job offer in Canada that contributes to their professional development and work for the same employer in the same location during their stay in Canada.
-The job offered in Canada must be classified as a National Occupational Classification (NOC) Code Skill Type Level 0, A or B to be considered as contributing to your “professional development.”
-A NOC C job might be accepted if a post-secondary diploma, certificate or degree, is submitted with the work permit application.
+The job offered in Canada must be classified as a NOC TEER category 0,1, 2 or 3 to be considered as contributing to your “professional development.”
+A NOC TEER 4 job might be accepted if the applicant can submit a post-secondary diploma, certificate or degree with their work permit application.

 Therefore:

-• If a Young Professionals applicant gets a NOC Skill Type Level 0, A or B job offer with at least a six-month contract, their spouse or common-law partner is eligible to apply for an open work permit as per exemption C41.
+• If a Young Professionals applicant gets a NOC TEER 0, 1, 2 or 3 job offer with at least a six-month contract, their spouse or common-law partner is eligible to apply for an open work permit as per exemption C41.

-• However, if the job offer is for a skill level C position, exemption C41 doesn’t apply and the spouse or common-law partner is NOT eligible to apply for an open work permit.
+• However, if the job offer is for a NOC TEER 4 position, exemption C41 doesn’t apply and the spouse or common-law partner is NOT eligible to apply for an open work permit.
+In 2023 and 2024, jobs in categories 4 are eligible too.

 Working Holiday permit holders

-Things get a bit more complicated for Working Holiday permis holders because most of them travel to Canada without a job offer.
-Therefore, exemption C41 doesn’t apply—the spouse or common-law partner of a Working Holiday permit holder is only eligible to apply for an open work permit when the Working Holiday permit holder secures a NOC Skill Type Level 0, A or B job.
+Things get a bit more complicated for Working Holiday permit holders because most of them travel to Canada without a job offer.
+Therefore, exemption C41 doesn’t apply—the spouse or common-law partner of a Working Holiday permit holder is only eligible to apply for an open work permit when the Working Holiday permit holder secures a NOC TEER 0, 1, 2 or 3 job.
+Note: in 2023 and 2024, jobs in categories 4 and 5 are eligible too.

 The three following requirements must be met before the spouse or common-law partner of a Working Holiday permit applies for an open work permit: